 First, he unlawfully granted pardon to a criminal in order to have his scientists experiment on her.
 After the experiment was successful, she escaped and then her child who she was pregnant with gained powers as well came back fifteen years later and helped secure his demise.

 Second, he worked with Dr. Octopus to clone Peter Parker multiple times.
 One of those clones turned out to be the gender swapped clone, Jessica Drew.
-She harbored some much resentment for Roxxon Corporation that she had them infiltrated twice upon finding out the ties to her creation.
-She was the main reason why she formed the teen of pissed off teenage supers who also have been mistreated by Roxxon.
+She harbored se much resentment for Roxxon Corporation that she had them infiltrated twice upon finding out the ties to her creation.
+Her resentment towards her former creators was the main reason why she formed the teen of pissed off teenage supers who also have been mistreated by Roxxon.

 Third, Cloak and Dagger were more immediate than the previous two, but after kidnapping the kids, having their deaths faked, and then experimented on, Cloak and Dagger escaped from Roxxon, made public news that drew the attention of Jessica Drew and helped Miles come out his retirement.
 The reason that they were able to get in contact with Spider-woman, Spider-man, and Bombshell was because Roxxon sent out a hit to attempting to cover up his tracks which led to a fight.

 Finally, Miles Morales came out of retirement because of what he did to the previous four.
-Then he found out that Roxxon was involved with the Venom Symbiote that caused his mom's death and was the one who hired Aaron Jefferson, the Prowler, to steal from the Oscorp building which led to the Prowler accidentally stealing the spider that went on to bite Miles Morales.
+Then he found out that Roxxon was involved with the Venom Symbiote that caused his mom's death, and was the one who hired Aaron Jefferson, the Prowler, to steal from the Oscorp building which led to Miles becoming Spider-Man.